Please click on the links below to see an overview of what children will learn about in each school year.

 Our approach to the curriculum at Field End Infants

 At Field End Infants, we design our curriculum and plan our approach to teaching in year group teams and in subject discipline based working parties.
 This allows us to ensure key messages about our provision are communicated and understood effectively across the school.
-Click on the documents below to find out more about what we intend for children to learn in each subject, how we implement this intent and how we measure the impact of what we teach.
+Click on the pages below to find out more about what we intend for children to learn in each subject, how we implement this intent and how we measure the impact of what we teach.